DDMJOHNM/johndev/content/posts/Kafka.md

 Request Response -> Event Driven

-Published -> Topic -> Consumer (See things as they occurr) Schema Registry -> Validation
+Published -> Topic -> Consumer (See things as they occur) Schema Registry -> Validation _.next person has resposibilty to react to it (Sagas)
-(Sagas)